 As a client of Haskew Law, you receive integrated solutions rather than isolated advice.
 By working closely together as a team, our specialists pool their knowledge and experience so that the specific details of each client's case are considered from all relevant perspectives.
-But you not only have a large number of experts at your disposal, you are also assigned a citizenship manager who coordinates the various specialists and ensures continuity of strategy and service.
+But you not only have a large number of experts at your disposal, but you are also assigned a citizenship manager who coordinates the various specialists and ensures continuity of strategy and service.

 To establish yourself or your business in a new country requires securing relationships with key partners such as lawyers, tax experts, bankers, and real estate professionals.
 As a client of our firm, you can rely on us to give you the right advice, and we also help you build a network of contacts, take advantage of your new environment and achieve your goals.